-How Candidates Will be Selected for Future 2020 Presidential Debates
+How Candidates Were Selected for the Third and Fourth Debates

-For the third debate, the DNC is essentially doubling the polling and fundraising thresholds set for the first two debates — and requiring candidates to meet both standards, instead of just one or the other, NBC News reported.
+For the third and fourth debates, the DNC essentially doubled the polling and fundraising thresholds set for the first two debates — and required candidates to meet both standards, instead of just one or the other, NBC News reported.

-Candidates will need to register at least 2 percent in four major polls conducted this summer and receive donations from at least 130,000 individual donors, including at least 400 in 20 states.
+Candidates needed to register at least 2 percent in four major polls conducted this summer and receive donations from at least 130,000 individual donors, including at least 400 in 20 states.

 Who Will Moderate the 2020 Presidential Debates?

-Holt will moderate for both hours.
-Guthrie and Diaz-Balart will co-moderate for the first hour, while Todd and Maddow will join Holt for the second hour, NBC News said.
+Holt moderated for both hours.
+Guthrie and Diaz-Balart co-moderated for the first hour, while Todd and Maddow joined Holt for the second hour.